agamm/awesome-developer-first/README.md

 *Manage environment variables.*
 * [Doppler](https://doppler.com/) - All your environment variables across projects and environments, in one place.
+* [Envkey](https://www.envkey.com/) - Environment management with syncing mechanism for all apps.
 ## CI/CD

 *Continious Integration/Delivery.*